MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_SmartCamps_Monitor.md

   If you want to make changes to any of your ads, click **Edit ads**.
 [Learn more about crafting effective ads](hlp_BA_CONC_SmartCamps_EffectiveAds.md).

 - **Clicks**
   Here you'll see a performance graph showing how many clicks this campaign's ads have gotten over time.
 Clicks are a good measure of how appealing your ads are to the people who see them.
-Clicks are also what you pay for—you only pay Microsoft Advertising when someone clicks your ad.
+Clicks are also what you pay forâ€”you only pay Microsoft Advertising when someone clicks your ad.
   > [!NOTE]
   > If you recently created this campaign, you will see "No data available" here.